Notre Dame Professor Claims Tired Debunked Nonsense Responsible For Crime

 Am I calling for war with Pakistan or Iran?
 No.

 I’m saddened that neither party has an option for president that touts legit military credentials.
 We have, after all, been at war for a decade with no truly experienced military veteran in the White House.
 Going forward, we may not have an option for peace either.
-It makes me wonder … how different things would be if a competent military commander were also in the White House.
+It makes me wonder … how different things would be if a competent military commander were also sitting in the White House.